 All course leaders and participants are invited to complete a survey and/or send a creative response so that reactions and experiences are gathered from across the church to inform the next steps.
 The link to the survey is here online survey.

 Diocesan-wide courses led by members of the central group of facilitators.
-It is intended to run two courses after the main summer break: one across two Saturdays, and one across five weekly sessions.
+It is intended to run two courses after Christmas: one across two Saturdays, and one across five weekly sessions.
 These provide an opportunity for participation by people who, for whatever reason, are unable to participate in a local course.
-If you would like to know more about these then please register your interest by filling in this form by 23 July so that we can work out suitable dates.
+If you would like to know more about these then please register your interest by filling in this form by the end of November so that we can work out suitable dates.

 The central group of facilitators has another role as well as leading the diocesan course.
 It’s recognised that not every local leader, lay or ordained, may feel confident to lead the course or would like a co-facilitator alongside them given the sensitivity of the issues under discussion.
 There are seven facilitators available and you can access their support by contacting Margaret Sheather.